-On another visit I tried the Aloha, which came with mango sauce an marinated pineapple and was just as wonderful.
+On another visit I tried the Aloha, which came with mango sauce and marinated pineapple and was just as wonderful.

-They also have smoothies, vegan cake and hotdogs.
+They also have smoothies, vegan cake and vegan hot dogs.
 You can ask to add vegan cheese to you meal at a small extra cost.

 The space is small, it has just a few tables and you will probably find yourself sharing a table with other people.
 It feels a bit like a local hangout that everybody seems to stop at when they pass by.

-Takeaway is a good option on a fine weather day, because Vegab is just a couple of minutes away from the lovely Planty Park, which calls for a vegan picnic.
+Takeaway is a good option on a fine weather day, because Vegab is just a couple of minutes away from Krakow’s lovely Planty Park, which calls for a vegan picnic.

-Vegab has another branch in the Jewish Quarter at Place Nowy – a much needed vegan place in that square where everybody’s eating meat and cheese…
+Vegab has another branch in Krakow, in Kazimierz (the Jewish Quarter) at Place Nowy – a much needed vegan place in that square where everybody’s eating meat and cheese…

 Mihiderka – Vegan burgers, stews and more

-One of my favourite vegan places to eat in Krakow.
+One of my favourite eateries, and one of several vegan burger places in Krakow.

 The menu is fantastic, with vegan burgers, soups, stews, vegan snacks, smoothies, freshly squeezed juice and vegan cakes.